 Justin Trudeau Singing Work by Rihanna

 CBC Music (2016 March, 9).
 [Video file].
 Retrieved from https://www.youtube.com/watch?v=yFTA0qHcswk

 Reproduction for instruction

-Under Section 29.4 (1) of the Copyright Act you are permitted to project an image for the purposes of education or training on the premises of an educational institution.
-Distance courses via Blackboard Collaborate are included under the premises of an educational institution.
+Under Section 29.4 (1) of the Copyright Act, you are permitted to project an image for the purposes of education or training on the premises of an educational institution.
+Distance courses via the university's web conferencing software, e.g. Blackboard Collaborate or BBC Ultra, are included under the premises of an educational institution.

 Work available through Internet

 The Copyright Modernization Act, Section 30.04, allows educational institutions, for educational purposes, to reproduce, save, download and share publicly available materials that are on the Internet, under certain conditions.